Torbraw/astro-components/README.md

 ## How to use

 You are free to use those components if you want, you simply need to copy and paste the components you want from the `src` directory and paste them into your own project.
+You have a README.md file in each component directory that explains how to use them.

 You will need to add `applyBaseStyles: false` to your tailwind ingreration in your `astro.config.mjs` file and those dependencies: